benkrej/NoSpotifyADS/README.md

 - save hotkey after restart

-If you want to update to a newer Version just replace the .exe file with the updated version and leave the .dll as they are.
+_If you want to update to a newer Version just replace the .exe file with the updated version and leave the .dll files as they are.